aringhosh/cmpt732-project/README.md

 - Muhammad Raihan Muhaimin

 ### Scope
-This project is done as a part of SFU 732 coursework
+This project is done as a part of SFU CMPT 732 coursework

 * Details of the project can be found at submitted report
 * How to run instrucntion can be found inside `RUNNING.MD`